 Maria Bonita on Danziger Strasse is only big enough for a handful of people to eat at the same time but the food at this tiny Mexican bistro is a real treat.

 A lack of good Mexican food in Berlin is one of the biggest culinary gripes in the city, especially amongst the expat crowd.
-As an indication of just how bad Mexican food can be here, I once had Fajitas with cabbage in them – a first (and I’m determined a last) for me.
+As an indication of just how bad it can be here, I once had Fajitas with cabbage in them – a first (and I’m determined a last) for me.

-On both of my visits I’ve had the Puerco Especial Burrito – a large tortilla filled with pork, guacamole, red salsa and Chipotle cream – an abundance of meat with a great balance of flavours for €6.
+In the early days my meal of choice was the Puerco Especial Burrito – a large tortilla filled with pork, guacamole, red salsa and Chipotle cream – an abundance of meat with a great balance of flavours for 7€.

 Over the years I’ve tried out most of the dishes on the menu and I’m still a fan of the Puerco Especial and everything I’ve had has been tasty but my go to dish now is the Huevos con Beicon – scrambled eggs, refried beans and bacon wrapped in a tortilla.